jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (4) If an instalment arrangement is entered into, an incremental late payment penalty is not to be added if, for a month during which the tax to pay remains unpaid, the taxpayer complies with all of their obligations under the arrangement.
 (5) If an instalment arrangement is cancelled on the basis of false or misleading information provided by the taxpayer, the Commissioner must impose those late payment penalties not imposed as if the instalment arrangement had not been entered into.
 (6) If financial relief is not given, the Commissioner must impose those late payment penalties not imposed as if the request for financial relief had not been made.

+### 139BB Imposition of late payment penalty when suspended recognition of income for RAM interest
+(1) This section applies if—
+  (a) a person has an amount of FIF income or loss under section EX 56B(3) of the Income Tax Act 2007 for an income year (the departure year) that arises because—
+    (i) the person is treated as having disposed of an attributing interest in a FIF under section EX 56B(12) of that Act; and
+    (ii) the person actually disposes of the interest within the period set out in section EX 56B(14) of that Act; and (b) the disposal referred to in paragraph (a)﻿(ii) takes place in an income year (the disposal year) that is later than the departure year.
+(2) For the purposes of section 139B, to the extent the actual disposal of the attributing interest alters the person’s liability to tax for the departure year (the extent of that altered liability being called the affected tax), the default date for the affected tax is the person’s terminal tax date for the disposal year.

 ### 139C Late payment penalty and provisional tax
 (1) A late payment penalty will only arise on provisional tax that is unpaid at the expiry of an instalment date, or a Commissioner-set instalment date, to the extent that the provisional tax payable exceeds the provisional tax paid.
 Subsection (1B) overrides this subsection and subsection (1D) modifies this subsection.